 Keep your valuables safe and out of view

 Wherever you travel, it is always a good idea to keep your valuables out of sight and to try not to look like a typical tourist.
-That means no expensive cameras around your neck, and not walking around with expensive jewelry or electronics in hand.
+Speaking of safety concerns in Atlanta, that means no expensive cameras around your neck, and not walking around with expensive jewelry or electronics in hand as a precaution.

 One good way to protect your electronics and valuables is to purchase a Pacsafe theft-proof backpack.
 These secure luggage items are available in an array of sizes and are both theft and slash-proof.